JuBiotech/robotools/README.md

 # `robotools`

-This is a package for debugging and planning liquid handling operations, writing worklist files for the Tecan FreedomEVO platform on the fly.
+This is a package for debugging and planning liquid handling operations, writing worklist files for the Tecan FreedomEVO and Tecan Fluent platform on the fly.

 You can visit the documentation at https://robotools.readthedocs.io, where the [notebooks](https://github.com/jubiotech/robotools/tree/master/notebooks) are rendered next to auto-generated API documentation.